 Articles

-New head of refs must red card the cheats Posted over 11 years ago
+New head of refs must red card the cheats Posted about 12 years ago

 I don’t suppose it will get a great deal of coverage but Joel Jutge started work yesterday (September 3, 2012).
 He could just be one of the most important men in rugby.
 Jutge takes over from Paddy O’Brien as the IRB High Performance Match Official Manager.
 For those people who don’t speak governing body, he’s the bloke in charge of refs.